 Vocab, vocab, vocab.

 Whatever technique is working for you in your quest to master the language, there is no getting around the fact that when it comes to Portuguese vocabulary, the more the better.
 Kindly ignore any learning program that says to just start talking with the bare minimum of vocabulary.
-Whether you prefer a conversational approach to language learning or a more traditional grammar-rules based approach, you need vocab and you need it fast.
+And it makes no difference whether you're approaching your goal of Portuguese fluency via a Story-Based learning method such as ours or a more traditional grammar-rules based approach, you need vocab and you need it fast.

 This works subliminally.
 Label everything you want to know the name of in your house with a post-it note.
 Every time you open the kitchen cupboard you will see the word "armário".
 Remove them when you find yourself seeing these words in your head before you are in eyesight of the item.